argonne-lcf/THAPI/README.md

 The build system is a classical autotool based system.

 As a alternative, one can use [spack](https://github.com/spack/spack) to install THAPI.
-THAPI package is not yes in upstream spack, in the mean time please follow https://github.com/argonne-lcf/THAPI-spack.
+THAPI package is not yet in upstream spack, in the mean time please follow https://github.com/argonne-lcf/THAPI-spack.

 ## Dependencies